Kiichiro Higuchi

 Kiichirō Higuchi (樋口 季一郎, Higuchi Kiichirō) was a lieutenant general in the Imperial Japanese Army in World War II.

 Biography

 Higuchi was born in what is now part of Minamiawaji City on Awaji Island, Hyōgo Prefecture, as the eldest of nine siblings.
 When he was eleven years old, his parents divorced and he was raised by his mother's family.
 He was a graduate of the 21st class of the Imperial Japanese Army Academy, and the 30th class of the Japanese Army Staff College.
-As a junior officer, he was sent as military attaché to Poland.
+As a junior officer, he was sent as military attaché to Poland from 1925 to 1938.
 Due to his fluency in the Russian language, Higuchi was later posted to Manchuria with the Kwantung Army.
 Higuchi was a close confidant of General Kanji Ishiwara and of General Korechika Anami.

 From 1933-1935, he was commander of the IJA 41st Infantry Regiment, and from 1935-1937 served as Chief of staff of the IJA 3rd Division.
 He was sent to Germany as part of a military delegation in 1937.